abhishekbodhekar/URLShortner/README.md

 2) The key is formed ("key"+index) to get the value (hash)
 3) This value is decrypted to get the value of longURL

+### Contents

+1) vendor - For external dependancy for redis driver

+2) docker-compose.yml

+3) aesEncrption.go - This file intents to include all encryption and decryption methods.
+A symetric AESalgorithm is used.The Key is also provided statically inthe file.

+4) apiKeyHandler.go - This file intents to include all API key creations and validation methods.
+Keys are stored in redis.

+5) encoder.go - This file consists encoding and decoding to base64 methods.

+6) model.go - This file contents models to map with redis for accessing urls and keys

+7) REAMME.md - this is a readme file.

+8) server.go - This file handles server handling operations.
+It consists of methods which starts application server and redis server as well.
+All the web routing and responses are handled in this file.

+9) shortner.go - This file consits of the logic which drives this application.
+Fetching, storing to redis, operating on data and their values can be seen here.

+10) Encryption_test.go - The test file.
+It tests the decryption algorithm.

+11) URLShortner (executable) - This is the executable for aplication.

 ### Usage